CloudCannon/documentation/_hosting/pretty-urls.md

 Remove the `.html` extensions in the URLs on your site.

-To prettify the URL for an about page:
+To prettify the URL for an `/about.html` page:

 1. Create a folder called `about` in the root directory of your site
 2. Add the about page to the folder and name it `index.html`